temporalio/documentation/docs/java/workflows.md

 interface.
 The default implementation uses JSON serializer, but you can use any alternative serialization mechanism.

 The values passed to Workflows through invocation parameters or returned through a result value are recorded in the execution history.

-The entire execution history is transferred from the Temporal service to Workflow workers with every event that the Workflow logic needs to process.
+Even though Workflow execution history is cached in the Workers, in the case of Worker failure, the full execution history has to be transferred from the Temporal service to the Workflow Workers.

-A large execution history can thus adversely impact the performance of your Workflow.
+In those cases a large execution history could adversely impact the performance of your Workflow.
-Therefore, be mindful of the amount of data that you transfer via Activity invocation parameters or return values.
+Be mindful of the amount of data that you transfer via Activity invocation parameters or return values.
 Otherwise, no additional limitations exist on Activity implementations.

 We discuss how to work around the history size limitations in the [Large Event Histories](#large-event-histories) section.